Licensed Court Interpreters

 - Exam Registration Form (with the exam fee).

 ADA Accommodations.
 Upon request, reasonable accommodations will be made for ADA conditions.
-Send your request for accommodation to the JBCC as far in advance as possible, but at least thirty days in advance of the exam date.
-Requests received less than thirty days before the exam date cannot be honored.
+Send your request for accommodation to the JBCC as far in advance as possible, but at least 10 days in advance of the exam date.
+Requests received less than ten days before the exam date cannot be honored.
 Your request for accommodation may accompany your exam paperwork, or may be sent separately.
-Either way, the request for accommodation is subject to the thirty days in advance of the exam date deadline.
+Either way, the request for accommodation is subject to the ten days in advance of the exam date deadline, per section 3.10 of the JBCC Rules.

 In the event of an emergency that prevents you from taking the exam as scheduled, contact our office, in writing, as soon as possible.
 Arrangements will be made for you to take the next available scheduled exam, and no additional payment will be due.